Costa Rica Company Setup 2026 — Crypto, VASP, iGaming & Full Advisory Services

 The BCCR (Banco Central de Costa Rica) monitors the country's financial stability and has stated publicly that digital assets are not official currency, but does not prohibit their use for private transactions.
 Some Costa Rican banks have begun offering Bitcoin ETF-linked services, signaling growing institutional acceptance.
 CARF data collection is expected to begin January 1, 2027, aligning Costa Rica with international tax transparency standards — but this does not affect the operating framework for 2026.

-- Risk-based supervision — SUGEF may require compliance officers and ongoing audits based on entity size and transaction volume
+• Risk-based supervision — SUGEF may expect compliance officers and ongoing AML controls based on entity size and transaction volume

-- CARF alignment — the bill aligns Costa Rica with the OECD Crypto-Asset Reporting Framework
+• CARF alignment — Costa Rica aligns with the OECD Crypto-Asset Reporting Framework, data collection from January 2027

 Mandatory AML/CTF Compliance — What Costa Rica Actually Requires